Ramiz Zerrouki: International career

-Zerrouki was born in the Netherlands and is of Algerian descent.
+Zerrouki was born in the Netherlands and is Algerian by descent.
 He had his debut with the Algeria national team in a 3–3 2021 Africa Cup of Nations qualification tie with Zambia on 25 March 2021.

-He scored his first goal with the Algerian Flag on the 2nd of September 2021 against Djibouti scoring the 8th goal of the game.
+He scored his first goal for Algeria on 2 September 2021 against Djibouti scoring the eighth goal of the game.

 He was included in Algeria's squad for the 2021 Africa Cup of Nations.